Position Size Calculator

 Position size is calculated by dividing your dollar risk (account size multiplied by risk percentage) by the risk per share (the difference between entry price and stop-loss price).
 For example, if your dollar risk is $1,000 and the risk per share is $10, you would buy 100 shares.
 The result is typically rounded down to whole shares.

 A stop loss defines the price at which you exit a trade to limit losses.
 Without a stop loss, you cannot calculate the risk per share, which means you cannot determine a proper position size.
-The stop loss is what makes position sizing mathematical rather than guesswork — it turns an undefined risk into a measurable one.
+The stop loss is what makes position sizing mathematical rather than guesswork.
+It turns an undefined risk into a measurable one.